gitnacho/docs/docs/ui/components/Chart/Series/Types/bubble.md

 ## Bubble Scale

-Additionally, {% typedoc_link classes:BubbleSeries %} expose a {% typedoc_link classes:BubbleSeries,member:bubbleScale%} property which can be used to fine-tune the size of the bubbles according to specific application requirements.
-The way the {% typedoc_link classes:BubbleSeries,member:bubbleScale%} property works is by multiplying its value to the radius calculated for each data-point's bubble to determine the bubble's final size.
+Additionally, {% typedoc_link classes:BubbleSeries %} expose a {% typedoc_link classes:BubbleSeries,member:bubbleScale %} property which can be used to fine-tune the size of the bubbles according to specific application requirements.
+The way the {% typedoc_link classes:BubbleSeries,member:bubbleScale %} property works is by multiplying its value to the radius calculated for each data-point's bubble to determine the bubble's final size.

 ## References